NUWCDIVNPT/stig-manager/docs/installation-and-setup/db.rst

 Configure MySQL
 ~~~~~~~~~~~~~~~~~~~~

-STIG Manager requires a database schema, and the use of an account with SuperUser privileges on the intended schema:
+The STIG Manager API requires a dedicated MySQL database (equivalent to a schema in other RDBMS products).
+The API connects to MySQL with an account that must have a full grant to the dedicated database but does not require server administration privileges.
+On first bootstrap, all database tables, views, and static data will be created.

-  * Create schema - suggested value: stigman
+Example commands to prepare MySQL for initial API execution:

-  * Create user - suggested value: stigman
+  * Create database: ``CREATE DATABASE stigman``
-  * Grant User all privileges on created schema (``grant all on *stigman* schema to *stigman* user``).
+  * Create API user account - ``CREATE USER 'stigman'@'%' IDENTIFIED BY 'new_password'``

-The above steps are sufficient for a username/password setup, but it is highly recommended that you configure MySQL to use TLS connections.
+  * Grant API user account all privileges on created database ``GRANT ALL ON stigman.* TO 'stigman'``

 .. note::
    Suggested DB configuration options: